JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Move some tomgjson functions to standalone modules
 - Comment tomgjson module
 - Split longer than 3 arrays in mgjson
 - grouptimes and smooth can produce bad results when interpolating/smoothing integers (for example, face ids)